-\paragraph{\bf Energy competition in chiral limit} The existence of several states close in energy can be explained by considering the simplified chiral model of Ref.~\cite{Tarnopolsky} where the Moir\'e intrasublattice hopping is switched off.
+The existence of several states close in energy can be explained by considering the simplified chiral model of Ref.~\cite{Tarnopolsky} where the Moir\'e intrasublattice hopping is switched off.
 In such limit, the band becomes strictly flat at charge neutrality in the absence of interaction and the model has an extra sublattice symmetry i.e. the single-particle Hamiltonian anticommutes with the sublattice operator $\sigma_z$.
 As a result, the flatband wavefunctions can be chosen to be eigenfunctions of $\sigma_z$ such that the wavefunction $\sigma_z u_{A/B,\tau,\bk} = \pm u_{A/B,\tau,\bk}$.
-In this limit, we can show (see supplemental material for details) that the form factor matrix has the simple form \beq \Lambda_{\bq}(\bk) = F_\bq(\bk) e^{i\Phi_\bq(\bk) \sigma_z \tau_z}, \eeq where $F_\bq(\bk)$ and $\Phi_\bq(\bk)$ denoting the magnitude and phase of the form factor for the flatband wavefunction in sublattice A and valley $K$.
+In this limit, we can show (see Appendix for details) that the form factor matrix has the simple form \beq \Lambda_{\bq}(\bk) = F_\bq(\bk) e^{i\Phi_\bq(\bk) \sigma_z \tau_z}, \eeq where $F_\bq(\bk)$ and $\Phi_\bq(\bk)$ denoting the magnitude and phase of the form factor for the flatband wavefunction in sublattice A and valley $K$.